 In today’s world, the SEER range on the market is from 13 to 26 typically.
 A decade ago and earlier, finding models under SEER 13 was common, but U.S. standards in 2006 have lead the industry to adopt a minimum of 13 SEER for all manufactured products going forward.

 Did you know?
-The bigger the SEER number, the more cost savings you’ll likely see on your energy bills over the course of a year. 😉
+The greater the SEER number, the more cost savings you’ll likely see on your energy bills over the course of a year. 😉

-Selecting A System Based On Established Brands And Model Reliability
+Selecting A System Based on the Established Brands and Model Reliability

 One thing you’ll realize is there’s no universal agreement on what makes for the best brands and models.
 That said, we’ll add to the diverging opinions, and provide a list of pros and cons of various brands and models for you to consider, along with their costs, and information on why we favor a particular option: